Skip to main content

 Edward Payson Baird was born in Philadelphia, Pennsylvania, on January 26, 1860, and died on October 23, 1929, at the age of 69.
 In 1879 he went to work for the Seth Thomas Clock Company until 1887, when he moved to Montreal, Canada.
 Here he formed the Baird Mfg.
 Co., which was located at 112 Queen… read more

-Daniel Balch Sr. was born in Bradford, Massachusetts, on March 1, 1734.
-He was the son of Reverend William Balch of the East Parish in Bradford and Rebecca (Stone) Blach.
-It is thought that Daniel had apprenticed and learned clockmaking skills under Samuel Mulliken's guidance.
-In Bradford, he made… read more
+Daniel Balch Sr. was born in Bradford, Massachusetts, on March 1, 1734, the son of Reverend William Balch of the East Parish in Bradford and Rebecca (Stone) Balch.
+It is believed that Daniel apprenticed under Samuel Mulliken (1720-1756), where he acquired clockmaking skills.
+He produced clocks… read more

 Jedidiah Baldwin was born in Norwich, Connecticut on March 29, 1768.
 He was the oldest son of Jabez and Lydia (Barker) Baldwin of that seaport town.
 Jedidiah was to apprenticed to Thomas Harland who was also working in Norwich.
 Harland was a very accomplished clockmaker watchmaker, silversmith… read more